-I realize this isn’t always possible.
-If your best, most impressive accomplishment is five years ago, you can still use it!
-My point is that if you’re debating between a few options of stories to share, you should always choose more recent and more relevant to the job you’ve applied for whenever possible.
+The bottom line is: If you’re debating between a few options of achievements to share, you should always choose the more recent story, and the one that’s more relevant to the job you’ve applied for.

 Then get specific and talk about RESULTS.
 Show exactly what you achieved and why it was a significant accomplishment.
 How did it help you?
 How did it help your team or your employer at the time?